Download Compensation Committee Charter (PDF - 33k)

 B. STRUCTURE AND ORGANIZATION

 2) Operation.
-The Company shall provide the Committee with the resources necessary to satisfy its responsibilities, including the authority to engage, at the expense of the Company, legal counsel, compensation consultants and such other consultants and advisors as the Committee deems necessary.
-The Committee shall have sole authority to retain or terminate any consultant it selects in connection with the discharge of its duties and responsibilities, including sole authority to approve the fees and other terms of such consultant’s retention.
+The Company shall provide the Committee with the resources necessary to satisfy its responsibilities, including the authority to engage, at the expense of the Company, compensation consultants, legal counsel and such other advisers as the Committee deems necessary.
+The Committee shall have sole authority to retain or terminate any adviser it selects in connection with the discharge of its duties and responsibilities, including sole authority to approve the fees, expenses and other terms of such adviser's retention.

 The Board believes the duties and responsibilities of the Committee should remain flexible in order to best react to changing demands and expectations of the Committee.
 The Committee is therefore authorized to take such further actions as are consistent with the following described functions and to perform such other actions as required by law, the listing standards of the NYSE, the Company's charter documents or the Board.

 3) Meetings.
 The Committee will meet not less than once each calendar year and will call special meetings as and when a Committee member deems it necessary.
 The Committee shall meet in person or telephonically at such times and at such places as determined by the Committee Chair, and may act by unanimous written consent.